 I love coffee, pastries, dark chocolate, Mexican food and drinking kombucha.
 My birthday is August 6th.

-Austin has been home for the past six years, but I’ve lived in every continental time-zone.
+Austin has been home for the past seven years, but I’ve lived in every continental time-zone.
 Born and raised in southern California (PST), college in Utah (MST), five years in Ohio (EST), before landing in Texas (CST).
 While I lived in Ohio, I was part of the admissions committee for The Ohio State University, Fisher College of Business.
 I love helping high school seniors write and edit their essays when they apply to colleges.

 My bachelor’s degree is in Business and Hospitality Management, and I geek out on all-things business strategy, but long for the day when I can take some art history classes at ACC.
 I’ve been teaching youth at church for as long as I’ve been an “adult.”
 Currently, I serve/teach the 7-10 year-old girls.
 I also spent two years leading a bible study for high school juniors and seniors.